gut-leben-in-deutschland/bericht/content/10/report.en.md

 Limits are regularly breached in **conurbations** and around **key transport routes**– with negative consequences for human health and the environment.

-The **concentration of nitrogen dioxide** in the air is measured by the **514 monitoring stations** that make up the air monitoring networks of the federal states and the Federal Environment Agency.
-The map shows average annual amounts of nitrogen dioxide pollution in 2015.
+The **concentration of nitrogen dioxide** in the air is measured by the **517 monitoring stations** that make up the air monitoring networks of the federal states and the Federal Environment Agency.
+The map shows average annual amounts of nitrogen dioxide pollution in 2016.The legal limit is 40 µg/m<sup>3</sup>.

 <!--ScrollBlock end-->

 <!--ScrollBlock start stage=dots skipMobileVisualization-->

-The legal limit of 40 µg/m<sup>3</sup> was exceeded at 27 per cent of monitoring stations.
-For particulate matters, the WHO's air quality guidelines were exceeded at 35 per cent of monitoring stations.
-For nitrogen dioxide, the 1-hour level of 200 µg/m<sup>3</sup> was exceeded in 32 locations in 2015, and at five locations the legal limit was breached on more than 18 days.
-The annual average amounts of nitrogen dioxide pollution range from below 10 µg/m<sup>3</sup> to above 70 µg/m<sup>3</sup> in some cities.
-The legal limit is 40 µg/m<sup>3</sup>.
+The legal limit of 40 µg/m<sup>3</sup> was exceeded at 28 per cent of monitoring stations.
+For nitrogen dioxide, the 1-hour level of 200 µg/m<sup>3</sup> was exceeded in 24 locations in 2016, and at two locations the legal limit was breached on more than 18 days.
+This value dropped relative to the previous year when the legal limit was exceeded at five stations.
+The annual average amounts of nitrogen dioxide pollution range from below 10 µg/m<sup>3</sup> to above 80 µg/m<sup>3</sup> in some cities.

 <!--ScrollBlock end-->